thaihangchung7/thaihangchung7.github.io/_notes/accelcomp.md

 Since Numba is a JIT compiler, when you run the function, Numba will compile the code using LLVM for the first run, introducing some overhead.
 Once the code is cached and ran a second time, it will result in an optimized run time.

-There is partial support for the Pandas library.
+Also, there is all of Python is not supported.
+For instance there is partial support for the Pandas library.

 ## Python Benchmarking

 ### Python magic ``` %timeit ```
 When benchmarking Numba code, it would be best to use ``` %timeit ``` which runs a function or loop multiple times to accurately get an estimate of run time.
 The output is the mean and standard deviation of multiple runs.
-Hence, accomadating for the compilation time of the first execution.
+Hence, accomodating for the compilation time of the first execution.